 As of Jan.
 1, 2022, a new ordinance took effect in Chicago aimed at bringing much-needed accountability to an industry that has been, by and large, treated as part of the informal economy: domestic work.
 Domestic work covers a range of jobs, from nannies and home-caregivers to home cleaners, but domestic workers themselves—the majority of whom are people of color and the vast majority of whom are women—are not protected by most labor laws and are frequently subjected to rampant wage theft and harassment.
-The Chicago ordinance requires employers to provide workers, regardless of their immigration status, with written contracts codifying mutually agreed terms of employment, including wages, work schedule, and scope of responsibilities.
-Contracts must be provided in the worker’s preferred language and be reviewed annually, or whenever there’s a change in job duties.
+The Chicago ordinance requires employers to provide workers, regardless of their immigration status, with written contracts codifying terms of employment, including wages and work schedules.
+Contracts must be provided in the worker’s preferred language and be reviewed annually.

 The historic mandate was issued by Mayor Lori Lightfoot and the Chicago Department of Business Affairs and Consumer Protection on December 29, 2021, making Chicago the largest city in the country to require written contracts for domestic workers.
 The provisions in the Chicago ordinance expand on protections established in the 2016 Illinois Domestic Workers Bill of Rights, ensuring that domestic workers receive a minimum wage of $15 per hour, protection against sexual harassment, and the right to a day of rest if they work for more than 20 hours for an employer.